 Both went on to lead storied lives.
 Cowell made headlines after selling the story of her transition to a magazine, Picture Post, in 1954 and was much photographed thanks to her good looks.
 Notably, she muddied any medical details, neglecting to mention Gillies or Dillon.
-She variously described herself as intersex and that her body began to transition ‘naturally’.
-She worked as a motorcar engineer and clothing designer but sadly died in destitution in 1972, while working on the second volume of her memoirs.
+She described herself as intersex and claimed that her body began to transition ‘naturally’.
+She worked as a racecar driver, engineer and clothing designer but sadly died in destitution in 1972, while working on the second volume of her memoirs.

 After qualifying as a doctor, Dillon delved into a spiritual journey.
 He travelled to India, where he became a Buddhist monk, changed his name to Lobzang Jivaka and wrote his memoirs.
 He died abruptly aged 47 in 1962.